 The gum tissue, or gingiva, can be very thick and redundant, extending over the crown and covering the tooth surface, making the teeth look short.
 There are several causes of this excess gum tissue including medications, the bone that extends too close to the surface of the teeth, inflammation due to gum disease, or altered passive eruption.

 A gingivectomy is a periodontal procedure that eliminates excess gum tissue.
 The term “gingivectomy” is derived from the Latin word “gingiva” which means gum tissue and the suffix “-ectomy” which means to remove.

-A gingivectomy may be indicated for the following reasons:
+Noraian may perform a gingivectomy for the following reasons:

-- Functional/Esthetics: To remove overgrown gum tissue that has formed because of certain drugs such as anti-seizure, anti-hypertensive and organ-transplant medications.
+- Functional/Esthetics: To remove overgrown gum tissue that has formed as a result of taking of certain drugs such as anti-seizure, anti-hypertensive and organ-transplant medications.